yihan0056/TP22-FunMelCity/wp-content/plugins/calculated-fields-form/README.txt

 * Fixes a conflict with Breeze WordPress Cache plugin.
 * Modifies the results list shortcode to allow displaying submissions of multiple forms in the same shortcode (Professional, Developer, and Platinum versions).

-= 1.1.103 =

-* Includes new modifications in the radio buttons and radio buttons ds.
-* Implements additional verifications to prevent undesired actions.

-= 1.1.102 =

-* Fixes an issue with the radio buttons when switching on/off is enabled.

-= 1.1.101 =

-* Modifies the Textarea control to preserve the changes of line accessing the raw field's value.
-* Fixes an issue in the calculated fields formatted automatically with manually entered values.
-* Removes the extra columns and rows in the generated CSV files from the Messages section (Professional, Developer, and Platinum versions).
-* Implements the new control "HTML Content DS" to display plain HTML content read from an external data source (Developer and Platinum versions).
-* Modifies the "CFF - WooCommerce" add-on to support the "WooCommerce One Page Checkout" plugin (Developer and Platinum versions).

-= 1.1.100 =

-* Removes the h2 and span tags for form title and description if they are empty.
-* Fixes an issue with the collapsible fieldsets when legends are empty.
-* Modifies the CSV Generator add-on to allow including the URL to the CSV files in the notification emails (Platinum version).
-* Implements the Private Apps integration in the HubSpot add-on (Platinum version).

-= 1.1.99 =

-* Fixes an issue with the Select2 integration to display the choices texts instead of their values.

-= 1.1.98 =

-* Improves the feedback module that alerts to errors in the database.
-* Improves the CSV data source (Developer and Platinum versions).
-* Implements support for Google Analytics 4 (Platinum version).